If you are not a current FIT student, there are some FIT online resources you may use remotely:

-- Other libraries you can use : Public libraries near you may provide online access to a variety of databases.
-Many databases may be available remotely (using your library card information to log in) but some may be restricted to on-site use only.
+Public libraries near you may provide online access to a variety of databases.
+Many databases may be available remotely (using your library card information to log in), but some may be restricted to on-site use only.

-- NOVEL: New York Online Virtual Electronic Library (Available to New York State residents
+- NOVEL: New York Online Virtual Electronic Library (New York State residents)

 Some of the databases available at FIT are provided by SUNYConnect.
-If you are a student or employee at another SUNY (State University of New York) campus, look for these resources on your own campus site
+If you are a student or employee at another State University of New York campus, look for these resources on your own campus website.

 Look for Academic OneFile , Business Insights: Essentials, Business Source Premier or General OneFile in addition to direct access to a WWD Online subscription.

-- for Vogue (U.S. edition: articles, editorial, and ads) or Harper's Bazaar
+- Vogue (U.S. edition articles, editorial, and ads) or Harper's Bazaar

-Ask if your local library has access to the Vogue Archive or Harper's Bazaar Archive New York City, you can use Vogue at any NYPL location and Harper's Bazaar can be used onsite at NYPL or remotely with a NYPL library card.
+Ask if your local library has access to the Vogue Archive or Harper's Bazaar Archive.
+In New York City, you can use Vogue at all NYPL locations and Harper's Bazaar can be used onsite or remotely with a NYPL library card.
 Vogue's own browseable archive page features selected images and articles and may allow access to others (subject to change at any time).

 The website of the New York Times contains most articles and columns since 1851.
-Articles from 1851-1922 are free, 1923-1986 are on a pay-per-article basis, and those from 1987 and on are free but there is currently a limit of 10 free articles per month.
+Articles from 1851-1922 are free, 1923-1986 are on a pay-per-article basis, and those from 1987 and on are free but there is currently a limit of 5 free articles per month.
 Look for Academic OneFile, General OneFile, InfoTrac Custom Newspapers or ProQuest Historical Newspapers at your local library (or on its website) for coverage of additional years.

 Image-finding suggestions are available on the FIT Library's Image Searching and Image Collections Research Guide